Q and A with Walker Ashley, severe storm meteorologist, climatologist and disaster geographer from DeKalb, IL

-Favorite is easily a slow-moving, sculpted supercell, or, as I call’em, naked supercells.
-There’s just something about the visually stunning fluid dynamics of a sculpted supercell that melts me in awe.
+My Favorite is easily a slow-moving, sculpted supercell, or, as I call’em, naked supercells.
+Something about the visually stunning fluid dynamics of a sculpted supercell melts me in awe.
 I’m an avid time lapser, and sculpted supercells are the perfect subject for that medium.

 Early on, I thought I would follow in the footsteps of my father and brother to become a landscape architect.
 However, that waned as I found the continual need to drum up business off-putting.
-I then explored pre-veterinary in college, but organic chemistry crushed that aspiration quickly.
+I explored pre-veterinary in college, but organic chemistry quickly crushed that aspiration.
 Luckily, I always had a passion for weather and maps, so geographic and atmospheric sciences became a natural home.

 From a purely meteorological point of view, where would you most like to live?